vacary/docker/docs/source/index.rst

 Development and advanced images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Developers and more advanced users may be intetested in the following
+Developers and more advanced users may be interested in the following
 images:

 * `dev`: Provides the latest development version of FEniCS.
 It is for